New combo therapy aims to tackle Hard-to-Treat lung cancer

 Summary

-This study tests whether adding the targeted drug vebreltinib to standard chemotherapy helps people with a specific type of advanced lung cancer (MET-positive non-squamous NSCLC) live longer without their cancer growing.
-About 300 adults who have not had prior treatment for their advanced cancer will be randomly assigned to receive either the drug combo or chemo alone.
-The goal is to see if the combo improves outcomes and is safe.
+This study tests whether adding the targeted drug vebreltinib to standard chemotherapy helps people with a specific type of advanced lung cancer (MET-positive non-squamous non-small cell lung cancer) live longer without their cancer growing.
+About 300 adults who have not had prior treatment will be randomly assigned to receive either the combination or chemotherapy alone.
+The trial is currently recruiting.

 Get updates